School Science Lessons

 Panama berry (Muntingia calabura), capulin, Jamaica cherry, small tree, evergreen, attractive, fast-growing, shade tree, fruit small berry, red or yellow, sweet, aromatic, used fresh, jam, tarts, propagation from seeds, suckers, attractive fast-growing shade tree, tropical America, Muntingiaceae

-Muntingia calabura, Panama berry, Daleys Fruit Tree Nursery.
+Muntingia calabura, Panama berry, Daleys Fruit Trees.

 Native wampee, (Murraya crenulata), Hervey Bay clausena, small tree, mass of white flowers, rare in Australia, wet tropical biome, Taiwan, Malesia, SW Pacific, Rutaceae